 So both the foundation of the city as well as its conversion into a kingdom were driven by the force of injustice springing from rape.
 Whilst the first of these rapes set the divine character of Rome, the second one related to its moral steadfastness.

-The Romans had numerous Roman goddesses (actually several were imported) and indeed two of the deities forming the "Capitoline Triad" - Rome's protectors were female: Juno and Minerva.
+The Romans had numerous Roman goddesses (actually several were imported) and indeed two of the deities forming an important part of the “Capitoline Triad” together with Jupiter – Rome’s protectors were female: Juno and Minerva.

 Last but not least it is interesting to note that some of the Roman artefacts which are most telling of Rome’s origins belonged to Roman women: